What charges and costs will I need to consider?

 - Satellite/Digital TV: If you require these services.

-- TV Licence (depending on your circumstances – we will advise you).
+- TV Licence (depending on your circumstances).
+Find out more here.

 - Maintenance of White Goods: Enhanced properties have integrated appliances (e.g. washer/dryer, fridge/freezer, oven, hob and extractor).
 You will be responsible for the maintenance of these after their respective warranties expire.